 Skiving is done at the buckle end of the belt to thin the leather where the belt will fold.
 This reduces bulk and prevents the belt from sticking out to dig into your stomach.
 The Bell Skiver is the equipment used for this process.
 The belt could be thinned with a hand skiver, but this takes time.
 Since belts are my best sellers and I make lots of them, this piece of equipment was worth the investment.

 The picture on the right shows a skived (left) and unskived (right) belt strip.
 Notice the edges are NOT beveled, dyed, burnished, or skived on either piece.
 Can you see the rough fibers and sharp edges?

-Become a VIP Insider to stay informed.
-Receive special deals, discounts and promotions delivered to your inbox.
+Become a VIP Insider to stay informed and to receive special deals, discounts, and promotions delivered to your inbox.

-Receive a 20% Instant Discount just for joining!
+Receive a 20% Discount just for signing up!

 I started creating handmade leather products back in 1977.
 Once I discovered leather as a medium, it became my passion…